 Many of the foods mentioned above are not to be consumed by people with certain health conditions.
 Therefore, one must see a health expert who will make a proper diagnosis of their entire health.

-Besides which they can go ahead to advice on individual meals one can or cannot take.
+Besides which they can go ahead to advise on individual meals one can or cannot take.
 People with kidney disease should ensure to avoid the feeds listed here:

 Daily consumption of food that avoids hair fall or supplements are a great way to overcome temporary hair loss, especially if you suspect your hair loss is occurring due to a deficiency.